Embrace the Remarkable Advantages of Revision Rhinoplasty

 Non-Surgical Rhinoplasty

 Nonsurgical rhinoplasty or the use of filler is an option for some patients who desire minor changes to the nose.
 These changes can include adding filler or threads to the bridge of the nose to help make the nose like straight or smoother.
 Small shadow issues along the nasal tip and middle portion of the nose can also be treated.
 Non-surgical rhinoplasty is not designed to reduce the nose or make large changes to the nose.
-For many patients, adding filler such as a longer-lasting hyaluronic acid can help patients solve their issues with little to no downtime procedure.
+For many patients, adding fillers such as longer-lasting hyaluronic acid can help them solve their issues with little to no downtime.

 Beware that nonsurgical revision rhinoplasty should ONLY be performed by an expert rhinoplasty surgeon and injector of filler.
 The anatomy of the nose is altered after surgery and injections must be in the proper anatomical plane or issues such as vascular compromise can occur.